orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Wait until deceided if participating in this round or not (`OnNewConsensusRound`).
 * Perform algorithm related checks on the proposal
   * Signature, block height, previous block pair hash pointers.
-* Validate the transactions block (ordering phase) by calling `ConsensusBuilder.ValidateTransactionsBlock`.
+* Validate the transactions block (ordering phase) by calling `ConsensusContext.ValidateTransactionsBlock`.
-* Validate the results block (execution phase) by calling `ConsensusBuilder.ValidateResultsBlock`.
+* Validate the results block (execution phase) by calling `ConsensusContext.ValidateResultsBlock`.
 * Sign both approvals (according to the algo spec) - on hash of the header.
 * Send signed approvals with gossip to the algo of all committee nodes (according to the algo spec).